-The Town has a volunteer Recreation Committee that coordinates a number of activities for community members including a summer swimming program, an outdoor skating rink at Atkins Field, and a variety of ongoing activities such as pickleball, Easter Egg hunts.
+The Town has a volunteer Recreation Committee with a paid part-time coordinator who coordinates a number of activities for community members including a summer swimming program, an outdoor skating rink at Atkins Field, and a variety of on-going activities.
 The Committee is currently improving the Mackville Pond Recreation Area by adding new tables, grills, and a new playset.